Laravel-Backpack/docs/4.2-dev/crud-operation-show.md

 ### setupShowOperation()

-You can manually define columns inside the ```setupShowOperation()``` method - thereby overwriting the default "guessing" and "removing" of columns - you'll be in complete control.
+You can manually define columns inside the ```setupShowOperation()``` method - thereby stopping the default "guessing" and "removing" of columns - you'll start from a blank slate and be in complete control of what columns are shown.
 For example:

 ```php
     // if you just want to show the same columns as inside ListOperation